gristlabs/grist-help/help/code/interfaces/grist_plugin_api.ColumnToMap.md

 • `Optional` **type**: `string`

-Column type, by default ANY.
+Column types (as comma separated list), by default "Any", what means that any type is allowed (unless strictType is true).